Breast-Cancer-Risk-Prediction-Project/data-management/BCRPP_QC_R_Excel_Program/BCRPP_QC_Version_1/readme.md

 3. In line 1312, set a path to the output within the quotes.

-4. In line 1329, enter the full path to the data within the quotes.
-If the data is not a csv file, run line 1330 instead with the full path of the file.
+4. In line 1328, enter the full path to the Core data within the quotes.
+If the data is not a csv file, run line 1329 instead with the full path of the file.

+5. In line 1335, enter the full path to the data within the quotes.
+If the data is not a csv file, run line 1336 instead with the full path of the file.

-5. In line 1357, enter the name of the Study you're generating a QC report for.
+6. In line 1376, enter the name of the Study you're generating a QC report for.
 The final report will be saved in your output folder with the name "[Study Name] BCRPP Core QC Report.xslsx"

 ### Steps to generate Incident Breast Cancer QC report: